SUNY Cortland’s new emergency website is now accessible to all students, parents, faculty, staff and community members at emergency.cortland.edu.

 The website is designed as both a user-friendly resource for campus emergency procedures and as the College’s primary communication mechanism during a crisis.

-It includes general information about signing up for New York Alert ¾ a system of text messages delivered to mobile devices shortly after an incident occurs ¾ as well as basic preparation information for students, parents and the media.
-All members of the SUNY Cortland community are urged to sign up for New York Alert to make sure they receive the most recent information on fast-moving, potentially dangerous situations.
-They can sign up through the new emergency website or directly at: http://www.nyalert.gov.
+It includes general information about signing up for SUNY Cortland Alert -- a system of text messages delivered to mobile devices shortly after an incident occurs -- as well as basic preparation information for students, parents and the media.
+All members of the SUNY Cortland community are urged to update their information in SUNY Cortland Alert and add their cell phone number to make sure they receive the most recent information on fast-moving, potentially dangerous situations.
+They can sign up through the new emergency website.

 The new website’s primary feature, however, is a series of emergency icons that offer quick, user-oriented instructions about what to do in a variety of crisis situations.
 They range from severe weather emergencies to bomb threats and active shooters on campus.
 All members of the campus community are encouraged to explore the new site and familiarize themselves with the different situations and recommended responses.